Oyaabuun/COBOL/README.md

 # COBOL by oyaabuun
 COBOL a still relevant but less known language.
-COBOL which runs 70% of financial institutions has made me crazy.
+COBOL runs 70% of financial institutions .
 When i started learning this all you get videos and content but where to practice it..
 Now i will help you where to do it , Setup of opencobol and running it is not a real practice.
 Doing it on a z/OS is actual deal with JCL.
 In Today's guide i will help you with all tha resources you can follow to setup the practice environemnt.
 Soon i will make a opensource cobol course on youtube and teach it for free There are people who are charging money also for this setup but guys after seeing opensource community for all these languages i believe this guide will help you learn this a lot